 Increasing blood flow is important for many people with chronic venous diseases, as well as those with chronic venous insufficiency.
 By addressing issues with blood flow, they not only directly target symptoms such as swelling and aching, but attack the cause of the problems: poor circulation.
 This means they’re often important during long periods of rest after surgery, or for many with spider veins or varicose veins.
 From pregnant women trying to avoid getting spider veins to someone with progressed varicose veins, many can benefit from compression therapy concepts.

 Compression therapy isn’t always necessary—there may be other options out there.
 However, they are a popular option as they are non-surgical.
 Plus, without treatment, many chronic venous diseases can worsen.
-As such, compression therapy can function as not just a treatment of, but a prevention of, leg fatigue and swelling.
+As such, compression therapy can function as not just a treatment, but a prevention of, leg fatigue and swelling.
 And as always, if your doctor prescribes you compression therapy, then yes, it is necessary!

-The stockings themselves are differentiated according to the amount of pressure they apply, measured in mmHg.
+The stockings themselves are differentiated according to the amount of pressure they apply, measured in mmHg (millimeter of mercury).
 The pressure is strongest around the ankle, and decreases as the stocking rises up the leg.
 At the lower range are 8 – 15 mmHg stockings.
 These aren’t much stronger than normal socks, and might be suitable for anyone with tired legs or swelling.
 At the higher end are 30 – 40 mmHg.
 Stockings with these numbers should only be used if prescribed, often to deal with severe chronic venous insufficiency or post-thrombotic syndrome.
 In general, to avoid side-effects, you should go with the lowest necessary pressure prescribed to you.